prettier/prettier-vscode/README.md

 `eslint`, `tslint`, and all peer dependencies required by your specific configuration must be installed locally.
 Global installations will not be recognized.

+If you have both `"prettier.tslintIntegration"` and `"prettier.eslintIntegration"` enabled in your Visual Studio Code settings, then TSLint will be used to lint your TypeScript code.
+If you would rather use ESLint, disable the TSLint integration by setting `"prettier.tslintIntegration"` to `false`.

 ## Settings

 ### Prettier's Settings